GSchoning/DSIpy/README.md

 ## 🌟 Acknowledgements

-Special thanks to **John Doherty** (Watermark Numerical Computing) for suggesting the implementation of **Posterior Refinement** (bias correction).
-His insights into handling structural error and non-linearity in surrogate-based inversion were instrumental in the development of the diagnostic and correction workflows included in this module.
+This work is heavily inspired by the pioneering contributions of **John Doherty** (Watermark Numerical Computing) to the field of groundwater uncertainty quantification.
+As the author of **PEST** and **PEST++**, his philosophy on embracing non-uniqueness and his specific guidance on handling structural error in surrogate models were the direct inspiration for the **Posterior Refinement** workflows implemented in this module.

 ## License